-- Board of Governors - Senior Staff (CEO, CFO, Executive Directors, Specific Contract Positions) - Athletes (Team Canada, National Team Program, National Next Gen, Carded Athletes) - Team Coaches (Team Canada, National Team Program, National Next Gen) - Athlete Support Personnel Training and Competitions (National Team Program Coaches, Integrated Support Personnel, Team Managers/Team Leaders, Head Officials) - Workers all individuals who perform work for the Organization including employees, managers, supervisors, temporary workers, volunteers, student volunteers, part-time workers, and independent contractors - p) Workplace Any place where business or work-related activities are conducted.
-Workplaces include but are not limited to, the registered office(s), work-related social functions, work assignments outside the registered office(s), work-related travel, the training and competition environment, and work-related conferences or training sessions. - q) Workplace Harassment A course of vexatious comment or conduct against an Organizational Participant in a Workplace that is known or ought reasonably to be known to be unwelcome.
-Workplace Harassment should not be confused with legitimate, reasonable management actions that are part of the normal work/training function, including measures to correct performance deficiencies, such as placing someone on a performance improvement plan, or imposing discipline for workplace infractions. - r) Workplace Violence The use of or threat of physical force by a person against a worker in a Workplace that causes or could cause physical injury to the worker; an attempt to exercise physical force against a worker in a Workplace that could cause physical injury to the worker; or a statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force against the worker in a Workplace that could cause physical injury to the worker.
+- x.
+Minor as defined in the UCCMS - xi.
+Organization Curling Canada - xii.
+Organizational Participant Refers to all categories of individual members and/or registrants defined in the By-laws of the Organization who are subject to the policies of the Organization, as well as all people employed by, contracted by, or engaged in activities with, the Organization including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, Athlete Support Personnel, volunteers, managers, administrators, parents or guardians, spectators, committee members, and Directors and Officers. - xiii.
+Person in Authority Any Organizational Participant who holds a position of authority within the Organization including, but not limited to, coaches, instructors, officials, managers, support personnel, chaperones, committee members, and Directors and Officers. - xiv.
+Power Imbalance As defined in the UCCMS - xv.
+Report As defined in the UCCMS - xvi.
+UCCMS Universal Code of Conduct to prevent and address Maltreatment in Sport, as amended from time to time by the CCES - xvii.
+Workers all individuals who perform work for the Organization including employees, managers, supervisors, temporary workers, volunteers, student volunteers, part-time workers, and independent contractors - xviii.
+Workplace Any place where business or work-related activities are conducted.
+Workplaces include but are not limited to, the registered office(s), work-related social functions, work assignments outside the registered office(s), work-related travel, the training and competition environment, and work-related conferences or training sessions. - xix.
+Workplace Harassment A course of vexatious comment or conduct against an Organizational Participant in a Workplace that is known or ought reasonably to be known to be unwelcome.
+Workplace Harassment should not be confused with legitimate, reasonable management actions that are part of the normal work/training function, including measures to correct performance deficiencies, such as placing someone on a performance improvement plan, or imposing discipline for workplace infractions. - xx.
+Workplace Violence The use of or threat of physical force by a person against a worker in a Workplace that causes or could cause physical injury to the worker; an attempt to exercise physical force against a worker in a Workplace that could cause physical injury to the worker; or a statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force against the worker in a Workplace that could cause physical injury to the worker.